Accommodation / Sweden

 This camp is owned, designed, and operated by local Sami man Lennart Pittja who grew up in this very region in a reindeer herding family.
-There are a collection of Sami families living in this specific area who together form the Unna Tjerusj Sami community and this grazing land has been used by then and their herd of reindeer for thousands of years.
-It is with these intrinsic routes with the local Sami community and the respect they have for the spectacular natural environment Lennart has created this unique experience to share with the lucky few visitors who find it.
+There are a collection of Sami families living in this specific area who together form the Unna Tjerusj Sami community and this grazing land has been used by them and their herd of reindeer for thousands of years.
+With these intrinsic routes with the local Sami community and their respect for the spectacular natural environment, Lennart has created this unique experience to share with the lucky few visitors who find it.

 Double Lavvu rooms

 There are 5 newly built ‘double’ rooms in the form of traditional Lavvu tents which look like a tepee.
-They each have a comfortable double bed, wood burning stoves and cosy and traditional furnishings which taken inspiration from the Sami culture and the local nature.
+They each have a comfortable double bed, wood-burning stoves and cosy and traditional furnishings which take inspiration from the Sami culture and the local nature.
 There are solar panels to provide lighting along with candles and kerosene lanterns to create the ultimate cosy atmosphere.

 As this is Finland a sauna can be rented and heated upon request (a supplement applies locally) and at night an automatic stove heats each Lavvu so guests will remain warm and comfortable all night.
 There is a shared incinerator toilet at the camp.